goto10hq/Shushu/README.md

 Azure Search can be tricky because indexing itself takes some time.
 That's why I was forced to use `Thread.Sleep()`.

 If you want to run tests on your own, you have to set `AppSettings.json` or provide `secrets` named `shushu`.

-## TODO

-- check types of properties being indexed (is conversion valid?)

 ## License